 The importance of pet insurance for over 50s

-According to the Australian Veterinary Association, 62 per cent of Australian households have a pet, which is one of the highest rates of pet ownership in the world.¹ But these pets often come at a significant cost, and that’s a major factor to consider for people deciding to adopt or purchase a pet.
+There are more than 24 million pets in Australia, which is one of the highest rates of pet ownership in the world.¹ But these pets often come at a significant cost, and that’s a major factor to consider for people deciding to adopt or purchase a pet.

 It’s not just the initial outlay of money that seems to be concerning people.
 Australians are spending more than $12.2 billion annually on pet products and services.¹ Whilst most of this is spent on food, veterinary services are the second largest cost with $2.2 billion spent each year.¹